Josefrino/flutter-card-app/README.md

 # micard

-A new Flutter project.
+A new Flutter project, based on the AppBrewery course.

-## Getting Started
+## Resources

-This project is a starting point for a Flutter application.

-A few resources to get you started if this is your first Flutter project:
+A few resources if you are trying to build your own personal flutter app:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)